deto/Snakemake_Tutorial/Tutorial.md

 To run this, first add these fake executables to your path by running `source install_fake_programs.sh` in the repository root directory.
 Don't worry, this is only temporary and it will revert if you open a new terminal.

+You'll also need to make sure you have Snakemake installed.
+If you already have Python installed (this is the case automatically for most Linux distributions and OSX) then you can install Snakemake simply by running `pip install snakemake` in your terminal.

 Now, we can run these rules by first navigating to the `Example1` directory and then executing this command (in BASH):

 ```